ktorio/ktor-documentation/topics/auth.md

 * [Basic](#basic) - uses `Base64` encoding to provide a username and password.
 Generally is not recommended if not used in combination with HTTPS.
 * [Digest](#digest) - an authentication method that communicates user credentials in an encrypted form by applying a hash function to the username and password.
 * [Bearer](#bearer) - an authentication scheme that involves security tokens called bearer tokens.
-For example, you can use this scheme to authorize users of your application by using external providers, such as Google, Facebook, Twitter, and so on.
+For example, you can use this scheme as a part of OAuth flow to authorize users of your application by using external providers, such as Google, Facebook, Twitter, and so on.

 ## Add dependencies {id="add_dependencies"}